-While at Camp Clark, your child will be participating in water fun and safety.
+While in the outdoor pool, your child will be participating in water fun and safety.
 This will be the time for the children to cool down throughout their camp days and learn more about being safe in the water!

 CAMP LUNCH